NREADY-RnD/MOSA-Project/docs/command-line-arguments.rst

 Command Line Arguments
 ######################

-Here are the command line arguuments for the compiler tools:
+Here are the command line arguments for the compiler tools: